This is a major operation, usually done under general anaesthesia, but may be done under spinal or epidural anaesthesia in some patients.

-The normal knee works as a hinge joint, and carries a large percentage of your body weight.
+The normal knee works as a hinge joint, and carries a large percentage of the body weight.

 Underlying disorders can worsen the normal wear and tear, and cause damage to the knee joints, such as:

-- Inflammatory arthritis such as rheumatoid or psoriatic arthritis.
+- Inflammatory arthritis such as rheumatoid or psoriatic arthritis, and

 - Previous trauma leading to secondary arthritis.

-Damage to the knee joint causes pain when there's movement.
-This is usually treated conservatively, with painkillers, rest and anti-inflammatories.
-However, over a long period, accumulated damage to the knee may cause such severe pain and disability, that surgery is the only option.
+Damage to the knee joint causes pain with movement.
+This is usually treated conservatively, with pain-killers, rest and anti-inflammatories.
+However, over a long period, accumulated damage to the knee may cause such severe pain and disability, that surgery becomes the only option left.

 Patients considered for total knee replacement must be fully investigated for any underlying conditions which may put them at risk during surgery, such as:

 - Lung disease,

 - Infection - especially infection in the joint,